 The commission fee is 20% + service charge of $1.35 for all wire transactions.

 Cargoh is a curated gallery marketplace created for independent artists and designers (more for jewelry, fashion, and home decor designers, as for me).
 They sell accessories, clothes, home decor, prints, etc.

 You create your shop for free, but you still need to be accepted by curators.

 Commission fee: 10%.
 To become a seller, apply here.

 Diva art is another curated online art gallery since 1995.
 The featured artists will be displayed on the home page and they are very good at promoting art and building awareness of their buyers.

 Fine Art Direct Online is an original curated gallery.
-It seems to me like they have very spiritual topic selection (higher vision, neoteric, etc) and limited number of slots, but they are still open to accept paintings, sculpture, pottery, mixed media and digital art.
+It seems to me like they have a very spiritual topic selection (higher vision, neoteric, etc) and a limited number of slots, but they are still open to accepting paintings, sculpture, pottery, mixed media, and digital art.

 Gallery today is an online art gallery for artists all over the world since 2003.
 It is focused only on paintings and artists.
 They do not sell prints or any digital art and reproductions, only original art.

 The information about selling your art with Gallery today is quite hard to find on their website, so I just leave it here.
 All works will be reviewed before you can sell them.

 Commission fee: 40%